-This topic introduces the Case Management Model and Notation profile which covers the diagrams, toolboxes and elements that you will work with including Case Plans, File Items and a range of Tasks such as Human, Case and Process tasks.
-You are able to select the CMMN perspective from the Analysis group which will set the tool up for modeling the Case Management such as are prevalent in the Legal, Medical, Financial, Rescue and other disciplines.
+This topic introduces the Case Management Model and Notation profile, which provides the diagrams, Toolbox pages and elements that you will work with, including Case Plans, File Items and a range of Tasks such as Human, Case and Process tasks.
+You are able to select the CMMN perspective from the Analysis group, which will set the tool up for modeling Case Managements such as are prevalent in the Legal, Medical, Financial, Rescue and other disciplines.

 CMMN and BPMN

 In this topic the Case Management Model and Notation with its ad-hoc activities and non-sequential tasks is compared and contrasted with the Business Procee Model and Notation which is the defacto language for modeling sequential, predictable and repeatable processes.